 3.1 The types of [

 assessments

 selected measure

 the stated learning

 objectives and are

 consistent with and the second s

 course activities

 and resources.
 44.

 3.2 The course

 grading policy is Suppose It the

 stated clearly.

 3.3 Specific and

 descriptive criteria

 are provided for

 the evaluation of

 students' work and

 participation and · ·

 are tied to the ·

 course grading

 policy. ,

 4.1 The

 instructional The second secon

 materials

-contribute to the Province and the second entrant and
+contribute to the The stage of the stage of the stage of entrant and

 achievement of the

 stated course and

 module/unit

 learning The second secon

 objectives.

 4.2 The purpose of Control of the contro

 instructional .

 materials and how ٧

 the materials are to

 be used for ζ,

 learning activities ,'

 are clearly

 explained.

 5.1 The learning The Control of the Co

 activities promote Control of the Contro

 the achievement of

 the stated learning

 objectives.

 5.2 Learning

 activities provide

 opportunities for - :·

 interaction that , ,

 support active

 learning. ·

 5.3 The agente til se til s Att forsk forsk se til se t

 and the second second section of the second